Understand step by step how RHEL6 system boots. Walkthrough of RHEL6 boot process which lists all the tasks, activities happen during boot.

-Anyone starting to learn Linux must know boot process of Linux.
-Here is this post I will be explaining boot process of Red Hat Enterprise Linux 6 i.e. RHEL6.
+Anyone starting to learn Linux must know the boot process of Linux.
+Here is this post I will be explaining the boot process of Red Hat Enterprise Linux 6 i.e. RHEL6.
 In brief RHEL6 boot process can be summarized as below :

-- GRUB loads kernel into memory which further loads necessary modules and mount root partition as read only.
+- GRUB loads kernel into memory which further loads necessary modules and mount root partition as read-only.

-- User is presented with login screen.
+- The user is presented with a login screen.

 Lets see each point in detail to understand RHEL6 boot process properly.

 Whenever the system turned on, it runs POST (Power on self-test) to check all hardware and its operating state.
 Once POST is cleared, the system runs BIOS.
 BIOS is a basic input-output system which is the lowest level interface for hardware.
 BIOS gets loaded in memory and checks system, connected peripherals, boot device path.
 Lastly, BIOS will load the first sector of the bootable disk in memory which is the MBR master boot record.
 Once MBR loaded, BIOS hand over boot control to it.